 From the rules, how the cards appear:

-This isn’t a quick game to pick up; the rules need a bit of figuring out, and a familiarity with card games, and academic research philosophy, helps somewhat.
-You also need several players to make the full benefit of Secret Sartre.
+This isn’t a quick game to pick up; the rules need a bit of figuring out, and a familiarity with card games, and academic research philosophy, helps.
+You also need several players to get the full benefit of Secret Sartre.
 But even if you don’t play, the description of the rules is amusing, and it’s an interesting way of comparing and contrasting academic and research positions.